Design and validation of laser impact tests

-This study carried out by EikoSim in collaboration with MBDA, ALPhANOV and the Laboratory of Mechanics and Technology (ENS Paris-Saclay), concerns steel sheets subjected to laser shots in their centre in the laser cabin.
+This study, carried out by EikoSim in collaboration with MBDA, ALPhANOV, and the Laboratory of Mechanics and Technology (ENS Paris-Saclay), concerns steel sheets subjected to laser shots in their center in the laser cabin.
 The aim is to quantify the thermomechanical effects undergone by the sheets thanks to the measurement of displacement fields by digital image correlation.

 For this study, 4 cameras are positioned in the Blender scene, with the limited space of the laser cabin in mind.
-Moreover, in order not to be damaged, they must not be in the path of the laser beam impacting almost horizontally the centre of the sheet.
+Moreover, to avoid being damaged, they must not be in the path of the laser beam, impacting almost horizontally the center of the sheet.
 A view from below is therefore adopted (see Figure 1).

 The post-processing of the ideal images generated by Blender with the EikoTwin DIC software makes it possible to estimate, for this particular case, a displacement measurement uncertainty of about 5 µm for the in-plane components and 15 µm for the out-of-plane component.

 The tests are instrumented with a stereovision device with two digital cameras, complemented by an IR camera and a logarithmic response camera loaned by NIT.
 ALPhANOV placed them in the positions determined during the pre-study by EikoSim (see Figure 2) and prepared the experimental environment in about one day.

 During the test campaign, more than 10 laser shots were performed in a day and a half on previously speckled sheets to create sufficient contrast for digital image correlation (see Figure 3).

 Two processes for creating a speckle pattern, with topology provided by EikoSim, were carried out: conventional (by painting) and innovative (by laser nanotexturation of the impacted surface, ALPhANOV process).